Fair Incentives for Repeated Engagement: Special cases

-We provide some intuition for the above result. $\rev'(\lambda)-v$ can be interpreted as the marginal revenue the platform obtains for a worker, in addition to the $\lambda$ arrivals per period, net of the opportunity cost of that additional worker{, as $\epsilon$ approaches 0}.
-Thus, at a high level, if $\rev'(\lambda)-v\leq 0$, {in this case,} workers are too costly to keep on the platform.
-On the other hand, if $\rev'(\lambda)-v > 0$, in this case it is worthwhile to incentivize workers to stay on, with some probability.
-However, this benefit decreases as workers make noisier decisions, and as a result become more and more costly.
+We provide some intuition for the above result. $\rev'(\lambda)-v$ can be interpreted as the marginal revenue the decision-maker obtains for an agent, in addition to the $\lambda$ arrivals per period, net of the opportunity cost of that additional agent{ as $\epsilon$ approaches 0}.
+Thus, when $\rev'(\lambda)-v\leq 0$, agents are too costly to keep in the system.
+On the other hand, when $\rev'(\lambda)-v > 0$, it is worthwhile to incentivize agents to stay on with some probability.
+However, this benefit decreases as agents make noisier decisions, and as a result become more and more costly.

-{In the remainder of the section, we let $\epsilon_0$ denote the threshold identified in \cref{prop:noisy-opt}, past which $x^*(\epsilon) = 0$ for all $\epsilon > \epsilon_0$.
-We make the following mild assumption relating the threshold degree of noisy behavior, workers' value, and the reward set $\rewardset$.
+{In the remainder of the section, we let $\epsilon_0 = \rev'(\lambda)-v$ be the threshold past which it becomes too costly to keep agents in the system.
+We make the following mild assumption relating $\epsilon_0$, agents' value $v$, and the reward set $\rewardset$.

-\begin{assumption} $\rev'(\lambda)-v \leq \min\{v-\rmin, \rmax-v\}$. \end{assumption}
+\begin{assumption} $\epsilon_0 \leq \min\{v-\rmin, \rmax-v\}$. \end{assumption}

-{The condition that $\rev'(\lambda)-v \leq \min\{v-\rmin\}$ can be viewed as a non-triviality condition: it simply imposes that $\epsilon_0$ not be so large that the platform finds it optimal to pay out the minimum possible reward with probability 1 and keep some workers on the platform essentially for free.
-On the other hand, stating that $\rev'(\lambda)-v \leq \rmax-v$ is a very weak assumption that enforces that the maximum reward paid out by the platform is at least the marginal revenue from the $(\lambda+1)$st worker on the platform.}
+{On the one hand, $\epsilon_0 \leq \rmax-v$ is a weak assumption that enforces that the maximum reward paid out by the decision-maker is at least the marginal revenue from the $(\lambda+1)$st agent in the system.
+The condition that $\epsilon_0 \leq \min\{v-\rmin\}$ can be viewed as a non-triviality condition: it simply imposes that $\epsilon_0$ not be so large that the decision-maker finds it optimal to pay out the minimum possible reward with probability 1 and use the newly arriving agents ``for free''.